Tipu Sultan: Sword and tiger

 Tipu Sultan had lost his sword in a war with the Nairs of Travancore during the Battle of the Nedumkotta (1789), in which he was forced to withdraw due to the severe joint attack from the Travancore army and British army.
 The Nair army under the leadership of Raja Kesavadas again defeated the army of Tipu near Aluva.
 The Maharaja, Dharma Raja, gave the famous sword to the Nawab of Arcot, from whom the sword was taken as a war trophy by the British after annexing Arcot and sent to London.
 The sword was on display at the Wallace Collection, No. 1 Manchester Square, London.

 Tipu was commonly known as the Tiger of Mysore and adopted this animal as the symbol (bubri/babri) of his rule.
 It is said that Tipu Sultan was hunting in the forest with a French friend.
 They came face to face with a tiger there.
 The tiger first pounced on the French soldier and killed him.
 Tipu's gun did not work, and his dagger fell on the ground as the tiger jumped on him.
 He reached for the dagger, picked it up, and killed the tiger with it.
 That earned him the name "the Tiger of Mysore".
 He even had French engineers build a mechanical tiger for his palace.
 The device, known as Tipu's Tiger, is on display in the Victoria and Albert Museum, London.
 Not only did Tipu place relics of tigers around his palace and domain, but also had the emblem of a tiger on his banners and some arms and weapons.
 Sometimes this tiger was very ornate and had inscriptions within the drawing, alluding to Tipu's faith – Islam.
 Historian Alexander Beatson reported that "in his palace was found a great variety of curious swords, daggers, fusils, pistols, and blunderbusses; some were of exquisite workmanship, mounted with gold, or silver, and beautifully inlaid and ornamented with tigers' heads and stripes, or with Persian and Arabic verses".

 The last sword used by Tipu in his last battle, at Sri Rangapatnam, and the ring worn by him were taken by the British forces as war trophies.
-Till April 2004, they were kept on display at the British Museum London as gifts to the museum from Maj-Gen Augustus W.H.
+They are kept on display at the British Museum London as gifts to the museum from Maj-Gen Augustus W.H.
 Meyrick and Nancy Dowager.
-At an auction in London in April 2004, Vijay Mallya purchased the sword of Tipu Sultan and some other historical artefacts, and brought them back to India.
+At an auction in London in April 2004, Vijay Mallya purchased a sword of Tipu Sultan and some other historical artefacts, and brought them back to India.

 In October 2013, another sword owned by Tipu Sultan and decorated with his babri (tiger stripe motif) surfaced and was auctioned by Sotheby's.
 It was purchased for £98,500 by a telephone bidder.